 It doesn’t matter what industry your business is in, if you’re on or off reserve, if you’re old or young.
 This program has what you need today and is perfectly tailored for you.
 They’ve helped 700 Indigenous entrepreneurs across Canada, so they can help you!

-Canada Mortgage and Housing Corporation Housing Internship Initiative for First Nations and Inuit Youth
+Canada Mortgage and Housing Corporation (CMHC) – Housing Internship for Indigenous Youth (HIIY)

 Help a First Nations or Inuit youth between 15 and 30 develop work experience for a brighter future with this program and get their wages; vacation pay; and EI, pension plan, and workers’ compensation premiums subsidized with this program.

 As long as your business is also First Nation or Inuit owned, or is a First Nation or Inuit council, you have an office in a First Nation or Inuit community, and you have the time and resources to offer on-the-job training, you can take advantage of this program.

 Métis Nation of Ontario (MNO) – Métis Wage Subsidy Program

 MNO’s Métis Wage Subsidy Program is designed to help Métis individuals secure long-term employment through direct work experience opportunities by encouraging employers to hire Métis apprentices and other workers and provide on-the-job experience.